 My adventure started at Bristol airport with a bang.
 A shoe lace on one walking boot got stuck in a hook on the other.
 Before I had time to think, I feel to the floor really sharply.
 I had my backpack on my back, a rucksack on my front and a side gym type bag on one shoulder.
 The weight of the bags propelled me forward too.
 It was literally so painful and so embarrassing at the same time.
 People didn’t know what to do and were trying not to laugh (I don’t blame them, it must have been hilarious to watch!)
 Luckily, the rest of my travel went well and I arrived safely at Santiago.
 Apart from being pulled to one side on arrival and having all of my bags searched (thanks to one piece of fruit and a sniffer dog) everything was good.

 Myself and Jack stayed in central Santiago for the first part of the trip and it was here that I began to experience problems.
-The day after arriving I noticed that my ‘spleen area’ hurt a lot.
+The day after arriving I noticed that the area around my spleen hurt a lot.
 I put it down to the fall I took at the airport, thinking it was bruised ribs.
 Even though, I felt it was something more.
 I took some ibuprofan for the pain and carried on.
 We did a lot of moving around and I had to keep topping up on factor 50 sunscreen which was annoying.
 I did notice that I was feeling just ‘off’ and more tired than usual but though I’d soon adjust.
 Weeks went by and we moved through the countries bus by bus.
 Chile, Argentina, Uruguay, Paraguay, Bolivia, Brazil and Peru.
 I just wasn’t feeling myself and even though I could see so much beauty around me, something wasn’t right.
 It was when we were in Buenos Aries that I really noticed that my hair was falling out.
 It was thinning all over and every shower I would lose fistfuls.
 I found it so distressing but kept thinking it would stop soon.